Skip to main content

 Activities that integrate mind and body can help your mood, sleep and day-to-day coping.

-Meditation and mindfulness – Mindfulness-based programs can reduce anxiety and stress and can help with sleep.
-Online programs are available if your can’t get to a group, such as Cancer Council NSW’s meditation and relaxation podcasts, and Smiling Mind an evidence-informed Australian mindfulness app.
+Meditation and mindfulness – Mindfulness-based programs can reduce anxiety and stress and help with sleep.
+Online programs are available if you can’t get to a group:

-Tai chi and qigong – Slow and low-impact movement practices that can help with fatigue, anxiety, sleep and overall quality of life.
+Tai chi and qigong – Slow and low-impact movement practices that can help with fatigue and sleep, anxiety, and overall quality of life.
 They are especially useful on low-energy days.

 Art and music therapy - Some hospitals offer creative arts programs that can help reduce stress, lift mood and support coping.